jacekturek/fuzyecon/README.md

 >
 > ℹ️ fuzzy sets can be a good research idea
 >
-> ℹ️ combined with the mathematical economics will show some insights into the AI
+> ℹ️ combined with the mathematical economics will show some insights into R and AI

 Here is the description on how to use some features of the fuzzy set "sets" lib: